digolan/digolan/README.md

 - 👋 Hi, I’m @RodrigoLangamer
 - 👀 I’m interested in Backend, frontend, AI, Cloud Services
 - 🌱 I’m currently learning ...
-C#, Blazor, .NET
+Blazor
 - 💞️ I’m looking to collaborate on open-source projects related to Software architecture.
 - 📫 How to reach me : linkedin.com/in/rodrigo-langamer-b3a444239/ ...
 - ⚡ Fun fact: Langamer is my real second name ...